sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-02-cloudformation-anatomy.md

   },
 ```

-> Conditions - A way of creating logic around property values, and/or cloudformation resource configuration
+A way of creating logic around property values, and/or cloudformation resource configuration

+#### Resources

 ```
   "Resources" : {